zoom1338/UofI-CyberTutorials/client_report.md

 goals for week: testing MobSF, Complete notes on MobSF, Frida and Burp Suite.
 Update tutorial documentation.
 Define learing Objectives for Tutorial.
 Find App files for android and iOS.

 # Agenda 9/2/2025
 * Updates from Previous week progress
-    *

 ## Minutes
  Current progess was discusses, collboration with Cyber Security Club for hardware requirements
  * Dara's goal for week: draft tutorial, update word list, creat issues on github
  * Isabella's goals: finish static tutorial begin dynamic analysis
  * work on project report draft and sprint 1 deliverables

 # Agenda 9/9/2025
  * Updates on progress
  * Sprint 1 deliverables due this week 9/13/2025
-    *

 ## Minutes
  WSU CSG has provided us with club room access, and a wireless router for use on the project and willing to help further.
  Demo video for sprint 1, if we have any thing to show for the tutorials Upload project report (google doc), Fill out sprint report, Catme survey, weekly repo contributions.
  Dara and Isabella worked on the Final report draft on several sections Both making headway on the tutorials ie drafting and experimenting form the goals of the tutorial

+ # Agenda 9/16/2025

+ # Minutes